aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/StartBattle phases/Post haltbattleload.md

 - The SpriteRenderer material of the `cursor` has its renderQueue set to 10000
 - [UpdateText](../Visual%20rendering/UpdateText.md) is called
 - MainManager.[RefreshSkills](../RefreshSkills.md) is called
-- RefreshAllData is called which sets `alldata` to a new list which consists of all the `playerdata` followed by all the `enemydata` appended together
+- RefreshAllData is called which sets `alldata` to a new list which consists of all the `playerdata` followed by all the `enemydata` appended together and it also resets all enemy party member's `blockTimes` to 0
 - If the `fronticon` doesn't exist, it is initialised to the SpriteRenderer of a new UI object with the name `attackicon` childed to the `GUICamera` with position of Vector.zero, size of Vector3.one / 3.0, sortingOrder of 20 and with a sprite of `guisprites[63]` (the red arrow of the front icon in battle)
 - A frame is yielded
 - We exit the `pause` entered earlier
 - If there's more than one `playerdata` element, then as long as the first `partypointer` doesn't match the first instance.`partyorder` (meaning the `battle` doesn't point to the leading party member), a [SwitchParty](../Battle%20flow/Action%20coroutines/SwitchParty.md) action coroutine is started with fast (which ends up calling MainManager.SwitchParty immediately) followed by a frame yield until they both match.
 NOTE: It does mean the coroutine calls can be spammed, but in theory, the while condition gets updated information everytime since the StartCoroutine call immediately causes the party to be updated.
-For more information on why this is done, check [battle party addressing](../playerdata%20addressing.md#methods-of-addressing-durring-battle).
+For more information on why this is done, check [battle party addressing](../playerdata%20addressing.md#methods-of-addressing-durring-battle)
-- If calledfrom exists with a `dizzytime` above 0.0 (the player should get the advantage):
-    - The `playerdata` with a `trueid` (which is the [animid](../../Enums%20and%20IDs/AnimIDs.md)) that matches the first `partypointer` is found and its `cantmove` is set to -1 and `receivedrelay` of the corresponding `playerdata` index is set to true.
-This essentially gives an additional turn to the lead party member and also allows their `tiredpart` to be enabled by [UpdateAnim](../Visual%20rendering/UpdateAnim.md)
-    - calledfrom.`dizzytime` is set to 0.0
 - If the `StrongStart` [medal](../../Enums%20and%20IDs/Medal.md) is equipped on a party member, the corresponding `playerdata` gets its `cantmove` decremented which gives it an additional turn.
 NOTE: The `tiredpart` may not render after the first actor turn because the corresponding `receviedrelay` may not be set to true
 - UpdateConditionIcons is called which calls UpdateConditionBubbles on all battleentity (all `playerdata` with right to false and all `enemydata` with `hp` above 0 with right to true)
 - All frames are yielded while `action` is true until it goes to false (this is done to ensure all remainings SwitchParty calls done earlier are fully finished)